RinzlerTron/glyph-chrome-ai/README.md

 1. Capture 3 articles → Relationships auto-discovered
 2. Disconnect WiFi → Everything still works
-3. Right-click any image → Visual extraction
-4. Ask question → Answered from your captures
+3. Ask question → Answered from your captures

 ## Where This Could Go